ghernantes/Training.MLOps.MLFlow/2_MLFlow_Backend_and_Artifact_Storage_Scenarios_1_2_and_3/README.md

     └── models
 ```

-Have a look at the **'MLFlow UI server'** to see how it played out!
+Have a look at the **'MLflow UI server'** to see how it played out!

 <img src='./examples/quickstart/img/mlflow_ui_quickstart_scenario1_runs_list.png' alt='' width='1000'>

 <img src='./examples/quickstart/img/mlflow_ui_quickstart_scenario1_first_run_details.png' alt='' width='1000'>

-Tracked parameters and metrics are easy to inspect.
+As you can see, tracked parameters and metrics are easy to inspect.
 Artifacts can be inspected and downloaded too.
 All information is organized around a clean and usable interface, grouped by experiments and runs.

-## 3. Scenario 2: MLFlow Client tracking.
-No HTTP Tracking server. (`MLFLOW_TRACKING_URI="sqlite:///mlruns.db"`)
+## 3. Scenario 2: MLflow Client tracking to SQLite.
+No HTTP Tracking server. (`MLFLOW_TRACKING_URI="sqlite:///mlflow.db"`)
 [Go to Index](#2-mlflow-backend-and-artifact-storage-scenarios-1-2-and-3)

 In this scenario:

-- The **MLFlow client** directly interfaces with:
+- The **MLflow client** directly interfaces with:
   - an instance of a `SQLAlchemyStore`.
-      - **Backend store**: MLFlow entities are inserted in a (local) SQLite database file `mlruns.db`
+      - **Backend store**: MLflow entities are inserted in a (local) SQLite database file `mlflow.db`
   - an instance of `LocalArtifactRepository`.
       - **Artifact store**: artifacts are stored under the (local) `./mlruns` directory

 <img src='./examples/quickstart/img/scenario_2.png' alt='' width='380'>

-### **3.1 Set the MLFlow Client's 'Backend store' in a local SQLite database and 'Artifacts store' in a local folder**
+### **3.1 Set the MLflow Client's 'Backend store' in a local SQLite database and 'Artifacts store' in a local folder**
 [Go to Index](#2-mlflow-backend-and-artifact-storage-scenarios-1-2-and-3)

 To set your backend and artifacts stores:

-- Instrument your training code by using: `mlflow.set_tracking_uri("sqlite:///mlruns.db")`
+- Instrument your training code by using: `mlflow.set_tracking_uri("sqlite:///mlflow.db")`

  ```python
  import os